KuhlTime/bachelor-thesis/content/05_system_design.md

 For an application to be reliable it has to be thoroughly tested.
 In the case that there is an error either in the communication infrastructure or a bug inside the software the application has to be able to recover from it or at least provide the user with a clear error message.

-For all the applications I have used a service (Sentry) that automatically generates error reports and capture them inside a detailed list telling me what went wrong.
+For all the applications I have used a service (Sentry) that automatically generates error reports and captures them inside a detailed list telling me what went wrong.